 I recently had a social distance date with a friend and we exchanged our favourite books.
 You can either coordinate a large book club or even just send a book to one friend and ask for one of their favourites in exchange.

-Reading great books can be one of the many fun things to do when you’re in quarantine to capitalize on the extra alone time.
+Reading great books can be one of the many fun things to do in quarantine to capitalize on the extra alone time.
 I’ve been diving back into spirituality books, memoirs and classic fiction to pass the time.
 Some of my favourite books include:

 Best Spirituality Books